Common myths about electric vehicles

 Fact:

-While accelerating an electric vehicle is much different than a gas-powered vehicle, EVs are just as fast or faster than a traditional car.
+While accelerating an electric vehicle is much different than a gas-powered vehicle, EVs are just as fast or faster.
 Thanks to the instant torque EV motors use, you won’t be sacrificing speed when you switch to electric.

 Recent stories from our blog